Chris Dickson (footballer)

-Christopher Alexander Kofi Dickson (born 28 December 1984) is a football player who plays as a striker for Cray Wanderers.
+Christopher Alexander Kofi Dickson (born 28 December 1984) is a football player who plays as a striker for Cray Valley Paper Mills.
 He formerly represented the Ghana national football team.

 Club career

 Dickson started his career at Erith & Belvedere before moving to Dulwich Hamlet in the summer of 2006.
 He scored 31 goals in 36 games for Dulwich in the 2006–07 season.

 Dickson signed for Charlton Athletic on 12 March 2007 from Dulwich Hamlet for £35,000, signing a two-and-a-half-year deal after scoring twice in a reserve-team game for Charlton.
 As he was signed outside the transfer window, he was prevented from making a competitive appearance for Charlton, although he maintained his healthy scoring record for the reserve-team.
 He made his debut for Charlton against Swindon Town in the League Cup in August 2007.

 In the first half of the 2007–08 season, Dickson went out on loan to two League One clubs.
 First he joined Crewe Alexandra but failed to score in three games.
 Crewe declined an option to renew his loan, and he joined Gillingham on loan in September 2007.
 His time at Priestfield was far more productive, totalling 11 goals in 14 games, including a hat-trick on his full debut against Luton Town.
 This goal haul was sufficient to make him Gillingham's top scorer that season, even though he was recalled to The Valley in December 2007.

 He scored his first goal for Charlton in an FA Cup third Round replay against West Bromwich Albion, but shortly after was ruled out for the rest of the season due to injury.
 He signed a new two-year deal with Charlton in August 2008.

 Dickson began a three-month loan spell at Bristol Rovers by scoring twice in a 3–1 win away at Brentford on 19 September 2009, and went on to play 14 league matches for them.
 He returned to Gillingham for a second loan spell, also of three months, in February 2010.

 After an unsuccessful trial at League Two side Stevenage, Dickson joined Nea Salamis Famagusta FC on a two-year contract.